 At one extreme we may see the comprehensive duty defined by John.
 “He that hath the substance of this world, and shall see his brother in need, and shall shut up his compassion from him: how doth the charity of God abide in him?”
 Perhaps this categorical command to active assistance was related to the millennialism that was so prevalent in the first century, for the early Christian Church was founded upon a promise of Jesus’ imminent return that had to be reconciled to events.
 Perhaps the clearest example of how that millennialism changed early Christians’ understanding of their moral duty was Paul’s epistle to the Galatians (6:10), that exhorts, “Whilst we have time, let us practice good to all men.”
 It was this sense of a looming second coming that moved early Christians to share their goods in common and extend a very active compassion to all.
 Interestingly, “whilst” was changed in later translations to “when,” or even “as,” subjecting the categorical command of active duty to all to the hypothetical judgment of believers whose choice to ration their charity seems hardly consonant with Christ on the cross.

 The limitation begins with the Apostle Matthew, whose impatience with the recalcitrant Christian seems something less than charitable.
 “If he refuses to listen even to the Church, let him be to you as a Gentile and tax collector.”
 Even in the face of that limited mandate, Matthew reminds reluctant believers that caring for their troublesome brethren will pay off in an unusually clear appeal to self-interest.
 “Then your father, who sees what is done in secret, will reward you.”
-Paul replaces this rather mercenary calculus with a purer motive to lesser notion of charity.
+Paul replaces this rather mercenary calculus with a purer motive to a lesser notion of charity.
 “Love does no wrong to a neighbor; therefore, love is the fulfilling of the law.”
 But at other times, he echoes Matthew’s exhortation to self-interest.
 “Let us not become weary in doing good, for at the proper time, we will reap a harvest if we do not give up.”
 If you want to be saved, you will practice charity.
+This is a classically phrased hypothetical option.
 He is seemingly unaware of the moral hash he is concocting, for he often reverts to the categorical just as the Old Testament does to frame a far more inclusive duty: “Bear one another’s burdens, and so fulfill the law of Christ.”
 Echoing through these considerations over how much to sacrifice must always be the words of Jesus: “Greater love than this no one has that he lays down his life for his friends.”
 His life story as the central Christian narrative always moves the needle to the broadest understanding of the Christian duty to charity, and surely Jesus’ last prayers underscore that unambiguous command to “love one another as I have loved you.”
 Lesser and more prudential calculations of charity seem positively pallid in the shadow of Calvary.